 In a small park, the manager may perform a broader range of functions and have fewer assistant managers to delegate work to.

 Parks within commercial groups or chains may differ considerably from independent parks.
 Some theme park managers may also operate hotels, which are based within the grounds of the attraction, as part of their remit.

-Tasks vary according to the setting, but typically involve:
+Tasks vary according to the setting, but typically include:

 - monitoring competition.

 - Few graduates start in management roles, with most entering at a lower level.
-As an operations manager, you could expect to achieve a starting salary of around £17,000 to £22,000.
+As an operations manager, you can expect to achieve a starting salary of around £17,000 to £22,000.

-- With experience, once you have moved up to attractions manager or general manager, salaries are in the region of £22,000 to £40,000.
+- With experience, and once in a general management role, salaries are in the region of £22,000 to £40,000.
 This is dependent on the size of the park and location.

 Small, family-owned theme parks may offer lower salaries than larger, corporately owned parks.
 Larger parks may offer additional benefits, such as health insurance, a pension scheme and discounted/free passes to parks.

 Income data from the Hospitality Guild.
 Figures are intended as a guide only.